Paul-codecourse/WK2HWK/README.md

 # WK2HWK Week 2 Homework Repository - Readme Webpage
 ## Description

 Here is where I will be working on and preparing the introductory portfolio as homework from the second week of the course.
+This will develop in the later weeks of the course.

 ## Installation